junxit/us-congress-bills-110/metadata.md

 - 2007-06-14 — Introduced in Senate
 - 2007-06-14 — Referred to the Committee on the Judiciary. (text of measure as introduced: CR S7753)
+- 2007-06-21 — Committee on the Judiciary.
+Ordered to be reported favorably.
+- 2007-06-21 — Committee on the Judiciary.
+Reported by Senator Leahy without amendment and with a preamble.
+Without written report.
+- 2007-06-21 — Committee on the Judiciary.
+Reported by Senator Leahy without amendment and with a preamble.
+Without written report.
+- 2007-06-21 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 216.